pranitg10/Machine-Learning-for-Probability-Driven-Match-Outcome-Prediction-in-IPL-Cricket/README.md

-# IPL Match Outcome Prediction
+# Machine Learning for Probability-Driven Match Outcome Prediction in IPL Cricket
 ## Objective
 This project aims to predict the outcomes of IPL cricket matches using machine learning models.
 By analyzing in-game dynamics such as score progression, run rates, and wickets, the model estimates the probability of a team's victory during the match.